sirxyzzy/mib-parser/README.md

 from the Mibble grammar file.

-Right now this project just parses a MIB file, but doesn't generate anything from the parse tree, the next step for this project is to map the parse tree to a semantic data structures.
+Right now this project just parses a MIB file, but doesn't generate anything from the parse tree, the next step for this project is to map the parse tree to a semantic data structure.